wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_abortrescan.md

 ---
-title: dash:abortrescan \[POST\] {disallowed}
+title: dash:abortrescan  {disallowed} - Dash
-description: Stops current wallet rescan triggered e.g. by an importprivkey RPC call.
+description: Example code for the dash:abortrescan  {disallowed} json-rpc method. Сomplete guide on how to use dash:abortrescan  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters